Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 The .gitignore file

-It contains a list of files and folders, which should not end up at your git-repo, i.e. files which should be ignored.
+It contains a list of files and folders, which should not end up at your git repo, i.e. files which should be ignored.
 An important aspect of working with GitHub is that GitHub is meant for code, not data!
-Let’s say we had a data and a data/_raw/, we could add those to the .gitignore-file to avoid the data being included in our commits.
+Let’s say we had a data and a data/_raw/, we could add those to the .gitignore file to avoid the data being included in our commits.
+Currently, files like .RData and folders like .Rproj.user should be listed in the .gitignore file, as these are unique to each of your own sessions and shouldn’t be committed to the repo.

 Summary